sxzz/tsdown/docs/guide/config-file.md

 # Config file

-By default, when running `npx tsdown`, tsdown will look for a config file named `tsdown.config.ts` in the current directory.
+By default, tsdown will load the config from a file named `tsdown.config.ts` in the current directory.

-You can also specify a different config file using the `--config` (or `-c`) option:
+You can specify a different config file using the `--config` (or `-c`) option:

 ```bash
 npx tsdown --config <path>